Visualizing What You Read

 Image - Video

-• Did you make a personal connection to the poem?
+• Did you feel a personal connection?

 Image - Button Next